collabnix/dockerlabs/README.md

 ## Getting Started with Docker Swarm

-To get started with Docker Swarm, you can use "Play with Docker", shortly called PWD.
+To get started with Docker Swarm, you can use "Play with Docker", aka PWD.
 It's free of cost and open for all.
 You get maximum of 5 instances of Linux system to play around with Docker.

 - Open [Play with Docker labs](https://labs.play-with-docker.com) on your browser